Using A Password Manager Or Moving To A New One

 Import Data To Bitwarden

-Data must be imported to Bitwarden from the web vault.
+Data you download from your previous password manager will be imported into Bitwarden.
 Data is encrypted locally before being sent to the server for storage.

 - Log in to the web vault at https://vault.bitwarden.com